scalabridge/docs/sites/en/learn-to-code/numbers.md

   * * -- multiplication
   * / -- division
   * % -- modulus
-  * ** -- exponentiation

 # LAB: Playing With Numbers

-Answer the following questions using irb:
+Answer the following questions using the Scala REPL:

 * How many seconds are in an hour?
 * How many minutes are in a week?